Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1813+1822}}: PSR J1813+1822 seems to have a conal profile.
 We model it with a conal single {\bf S$_d$} geometry, but the 1.4-GHz profile may suggest a triple form and thus a conal triple configuration.
 The pulsar was not detected by LOFAR at 149 MHz.
 0.1in

-\textit{\textbf{J1814+1130}}: The profile fo this pulsar seems to have an inner conal single {\bf S$_d$} profile.
+\textit{\textbf{J1814+1130}}: The profile of this pulsar seems to have an inner conal single {\bf S$_d$} profile.
 The LOFAR non-detection seems likely to have been the result of a usual level of scattering at 149 MHz.
+0.1in

 \textit{\textbf{J1819+1305}}: PSR J1819+1305 was studied by \citet{RankinWright} and is an excellent example of the conal quadruple c{\bf Q} configuration.
 The pulsar exhibits two modes, one of which illuminates only the leading components, thus the third component is often missing in its profiles; however, it is quite clearly visible in the LOFAR observations; see Fig.~\ref{figA113}.
 Scattering may have some effect at 149 MHz.
 0.1in